-There are two inpatient copay rates - the full rate and the reduced rate.
-The reduced inpatient copay rate, which is 80% of the full inpatient rate, applies to veterans meeting specific income requirements.
-Both the full inpatient copay rate and the reduced inpatient copay rate are computed over a 365 - day period.
+There are two inpatient co-pay rates - the full rate and the reduced rate.
+The reduced inpatient co-pay rate, which is 80% of the full inpatient rate, applies to veterans meeting specific income requirements.
+Both the full inpatient co-pay rate and the reduced inpatient co-pay rate are computed over a 365 - day period.

-Full Inpatient Copay Rate
+Full Inpatient Co-pay Rate

-Priority Group 8 and certain other veterans are responsible for VA's inpatient copay of \$1024 for the first 90 days of care during any 365-day period.
-For each additional 90 days, this charge is \$512.
-In addition, there is a \$10 per diem charge.
+Priority Group 7 and certain other Veterans are responsible for paying 20 percent of VA's inpatient co-pay rate.

+• Inpatient Copay for the first 90 days of care during a 365-day period \$231.20 • Inpatient Copay for each additional 90 days of care during a 365-day period \$115.60 • Daily Charge \$2/day

-Reduced Inpatient Copay Rate
+Reduced Inpatient Co-pay Rate